Yandex Cloud

 • resource_preset_id: Host class.

-• disk_size: Disk size in bytes.
+• disk_size: Disk size, in bytes.

 • disk_type_id: Disk type.

 • roles: List of host roles.
 A cluster must include at least one group of DATA hosts and one group of MANAGER hosts.
-This can be a single group with two roles or several groups with different roles.
+This can be a single group with two roles or multiple groups with different roles.

 • zone_ids: List of availability zones the cluster hosts are located in.